-- 415 Acknowledgements.
+Acknowledgements.
 The authors would like to thank Detlev Heinemann, Paul van der Laan, Lukas Vollmer and Andreas Rott for their contributions in discussions about the direction of this research.
 David Bastine is thanked for providing insights on feature selection.
-The presented work has been carried out within the national research project "CompactWind II" (FKZ 0325492H) funded by the Federal Ministry for Economic Affairs and Energy (BMWi) on the basis of a decision by the German Bundestag.
+The presented work has been carried out within the national research project "CompactWind II" (FKZ 0325492H), funded by the Federal Ministry for Economic Affairs and Energy (BMWi) on the basis of a decision by the German Bundestag.
 The work was partially funded by the Ministry for Science and Culture of Lower Saxony through the funding initiative "Niedersächsisches Vorab".
-M. Zech has been supported by - 420 the Deutsche Bundesstiftung Umwelt (grant no. 20020/667-33/2).
-Computer resources have been provided by the national research project "Heterogener Hochleistungsrechner für windenergierelevante Meteorologie- und Strömungsberechnungen (WIMS-Cluster)" (FKZ 0324005) funded by the Federal Ministry for Economic Affairs and Energy (BMWi) on the basis of a decision by the German Bundestag.
+Computer resources have been provided by the national research project "Heterogener Hochleistungsrechner für windenergierelevante Meteorologieund Strömungsberechnungen (WIMS-Cluster)" (FKZ 0324005), funded by the Federal Ministry for Economic Affairs and Energy (BMWi) on the basis of a decision by the German Bundestag.